Preventative dentistry helps you save money because if an oral health concern is treated early on, it is often less expensive than when treated later.

 Schedule a Teeth Cleaning Every 6 Months

 In general, our dentists recommend you see us every 6 months for a teeth cleaning and oral examination.

 Seeing the dentist every 6 months is important because it allows us to remove plaque and tartar before it affects your oral health.
 Untreated tartar buildup is one of the main causes of cavities and gum disease.

-Trying to remove plaque and tartar buildup at home won’t work.
-Tartar is calcified plaque, and it’s way too strong for a toothbrush to break free.
+Trying to remove plaque and tartar buildup at home won’t work., and it’s way too strong for a toothbrush to break free.
 Only a dental professional is able to remove tartar, and if not removed tartar begins to rot your teeth.

 Rather than avoid teeth cleaning and allowing plaque to build-up more and more, we recommend a cleaning every 6 months.
 This helps us keep an eye on plaque, treat tartar, and give you any necessary feedback to benefit your oral health.

-If you have dental insurance, your routine teeth cleaning and oral examination are typically covered when spaced 6 months apart.
+If you have dental insurance, your routine and oral examination are typically covered when spaced 6 months apart.
 Otherwise, be sure to check out our monthly payment plans through CareCredit.